 You shouldn’t be thinking of VirusTotal as a substitute for antivirus protection either.
 You still want to be running Windows Defender if you’re on Windows 10 or another antivirus if you use another operating system.
 This is just another layer of protection that you can apply over the top of your existing protection because programs like Windows Defender aren’t stopping harmful files from being downloaded; they are hopefully detecting them when they scan the system periodically, so those files can be on your system between the period of you downloading them and when that period scan eventually begins.

 When you open the front page of the VirusTotal website, you’ll see three tabs available.
-The first is “File,” and it gives you a button beneath it for uploading and scanning files.
+The first is “File.”
+It gives you a button beneath it for uploading and scanning files.
 This isn’t a great starting point and would confuse people: the main point of using VirusTotal over something like Windows Defender is scanning before the files are on your hard drive.
-Otherwise, people would just wait for Windows Defender to scan it if it were already downloaded.
-The second tab on the page and a much wiser tab to show first up is the “URL” tab, and when you click on it, it gives a field where you can paste a URL of a file.
-The third tab is the “Search” tab, and you can enter a website domain or even IP address in here.
+Otherwise, people would wait for Windows Defender to scan it if it were already downloaded.
+The second tab on the page—and a much wiser tab to show first—is the “URL” tab, and when you click on it, it gives a field where you can paste a URL of a file.
+The third tab is the “Search” tab, and you can enter a website domain or IP address here.
 There is little difference between the Search and URL tabs, and it is possible to enter domain names in both.
 The difference is the IP address and file hash.

-In this example, we’re going to use files from the Major Geeks forum.
+In this example, we will use files from the Major Geeks forum.
 This is a popular forum for geeks and where many useful tools we’ve used over the years have become available to download.
 Using the Major Geeks site navigation down the left side of the homepage, I’ve clicked on the “System Tools” link to find some tools to download.
 When I click through to the page that the link is on, I’m going to right-click the mouse over the link and then choose to copy it.
-That way it isn’t downloading to my computer and what I’ve done is copy the link’s URL because each link needs to have a URL where it is being shown on a webpage.
+That way it isn’t downloading to my computer, and I’ve copied the link’s URL because each link needs to have a URL where it is shown on a webpage.
 You’ll be able to right-click any link from any webpage like this online.
-So you just find the file you’re wanting to download from the webpages you visit and do the same thing.
+So you find the file you want to download from the webpages you visit and do the same thing.

 Now you need to open the VirusTotal website, found at https://virustotal.com, click on the “URL” tab from its homepage and then paste the URL that you copied from your download source webpage.
 When you do, it’ll look like this in the picture below.